scottyeager/info_foundation/src/partners/partner_hpe.md

 ![](./img/hpe.png)

-TF Tech and HP Enterprise are partnering to create a strategic plan to help Enterprise around the world to create and deliver private blockchain and compute and storage solutions.
+TFTech and HP Enterprise are partnering to create a strategic plan to help Enterprise around the world to create and deliver private blockchain and compute and storage solutions.

 ## HPE Overview